-To help these children, the Eleva Foundation continued its commitment to support Unicef UK's Children's Emergency Fund with another contribution of £50,000.
-Our total support for this fund is now just over £900,000.
+To help these children, the Eleva Foundation continued its commitment to support UNICEF UK's Children's Emergency Fund with another contribution of £100,000.
+Our total support for this fund is now £950,628.

 The Children's Emergency Fund is absolutely critical for enabling support for silent and underfunded humanitarian situations.
 It also plays a critical role in disaster risk reduction-an approach which emphasises taking action before a predicted disaster occurs.